 “Be aware of cues that your child is ready,” says Dr. Klemsz.
 If you try to push the process too early, you may be in for a long haul.
 Consider questions such as:

-*Does he let you know when he’s going pee or poop?
+- Does he let you know when he’s going to pee or poop?

 If you answered, “yes” to most of these, your child is likely developmentally capable of getting the potty process started.